RAFI RC 72

 |3.16900.003||For two-part keycaps|

-There is only one known keyboard with these switches, fitted with RC 72 C contactless switches and RC 72 L dummy switches for space bar.
+There is only one discovered keyboard with these switches, fitted with RC 72 C contactless switches and RC 72 L dummy switches for space bar, and a keylock switch that may also be RC 72.
 This is the Express-2 railway station terminal keyboard.
 This keyboard has German inscriptions internally and Russian text externally, and was made in 1986.
 The keyboard assembly is branded “TKI” and has a type number of “K2677ol”, which depending on the equipment used, could instead be “K2677o1” or “K267701”.
 The PCB itself is marked “Vilati K2677”, where Vilati is the Hungarian manufacturer.

 The switch bases read “+QQ−” (VCC, output, output, GND), but the Hall sensor found inside one of them is a B 461 G, which is single output with enable input (Freigabeeingang), which would be represented as “+FQ−”.
 It looks like the switch shell moulds were not retooled to accommodate the change of Hall sensor.